yashv28/Project6-Reverse-Panorama/README.md

 * For each pixel use bilinear interpolation between the four surrounding pixels.
 * Calculate coordinates of bottom-left and top-right pixels, and the fraction of way across pixel in one image segment.
 * Calculate pixel values at 4 corners of the image segment.
-* Interpolate he pixel values across 3 colour channels.
+* Interpolate the pixel values across 3 colour channels.
 * Draw the pixel values in the out image for that image segment.

 # Features: